AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson1/plot_howtobehappy.rst

 ..
+GENERATED FROM PYTHON SOURCE LINES 245-246

+[Video here]

-GENERATED FROM PYTHON SOURCE LINES 243-272
+..
+GENERATED FROM PYTHON SOURCE LINES 248-254

 .. admonition:: Try it yourself!

   Download the code by clicking on the link below and try changing the slope and the intercept of the line above by changing the values 1/12 and replotting the line.
   See if you can find a line that lies closer to the data points.
+OR `Try this link for interactivity  <https://mybinder.org/v2/gh/AfricaEuropeCoreAI/Kujenga/Interactive?urlpath=%2Fdoc%2Ftree%2Fcourse%2Flessons%2Flesson1%2Fplot_howtobehappy.ipynb>`_

+..
+GENERATED FROM PYTHON SOURCE LINES 256-277

 The sum of squares
 ------------------